 - As companies are collecting an increasing amount of sensitive personal data, there are regulations that they must adhere to protect the data they hold.
 When moving to a cloud infrastructure, you’ll need to consider with caution where your data will reside and what regulations you have to comply with.
 There are several standards and frameworks to hold your cloud setup accountable, e.g., GDPR, ISO 27001, OWASP, and more.

 - Cloud solutions are created with security at the heart of development.
-As an example, our SAFEQ Cloud software has been created with data security excellence at its core.
-With devotion to protecting our customers’ data at any given point, we’ve created a product that keeps your data protection at the top of the priority list – and your data safer than any other accessible solution.
+As an example, our cloud software has been created with security excellence at its core.
+With devotion to protecting our customers’ data, we’ve created a product that keeps your data protection at the top of the priority list – and your data safer than any other accessible solution.

 - Cloud environments are agile and dynamic, which means enforcing protection policies can be hard.
 With hybrid workplaces, IT professionals have to concoct a unique security mixture with cloud-native security topped off with multi-factor authentication to make residing on the cloud a safe and comfortable experience.

 If there’s one thing IT heads will need to consider when conducting an on-premise to cloud migration, it’s that the variety of risks affecting print is on the increase.
 Do you want to learn more about the future of print security?
-In an earlier article, we’ve listed 7 key predictions that can help your company stay on top of the heap and thrive in print security.
+In this article, we’ve listed 8 key predictions that can help your company stay on top of the heap and thrive in print security.

 Key Implications of Cloud Migration